datawire/ambassador-docs/docs/emissary/pre-release/howtos/configure-communications.md

       action: Reject
 ```

-- We're relying on the default `AmbassadorListener`s here.
+- We'll listen for HTTP or HTTPS on port 8443.
 - The three `AmbassadorHost`s apply different insecure routing actions depending on the hostname.
 - You could also do this with `host_regex`, but using `host` with globs will give better performance.
    - Being able to _not_ associate a given `AmbassadorMapping` with a given `AmbassadorHost` when the `AmbassadorMapping`'s `host` doesn't match helps a lot when you have many `AmbassadorHost`s.